Customizing revision marks

 - Show Lines Connecting to Text - Lets you choose to have lines drawn from the balloons to the point in the text that they relate to.

-- Paper Orientation - Affects how the document prints with balloons displayed.
+- Paper Orientation in printing - Affects how the document prints with balloons displayed.
 You can force Word to print the document in landscape orientation, to print in the mode for which the document is set up, or to automatically select the most appropriate.
 (Note that this doesn't affect how the document appears in Print Preview, only how it prints.)